Lyuxuan-218/Technology-Information-System-Assignment/design thinking project-bus tracking system/README.md

 💻 Our proposed solution includes features such as real-time GPS tracking, ETA display, push notifications for delays, and night-time SOS support.

-You can view the full report and supporting materials here:
+You can view the full report and video here:
-👉 View the file
+👉 Report [designthinking report]
+👉 Video []

 This project helped us understand the importance of human-centered design, teamwork, and translating user needs into practical solutions.